10 Best Concrete Stains of 2023 – Reviews & Top Picks

 2. Concrete Coatings VIVID Acid Stain – Best Value

-This acid stain penetrates the concrete’s top layer to cover it with a color that shouldn’t crack, peel or chip.
+This acid stain penetrates the concrete’s top layer to cover it with a color that shouldn’t crack, peel, or chip.
 It provides the optimal result with minerals that exist in concrete and have cured for at least 28 days.
 With 1 gallon, you can expect to stain about 250 to 500 square feet of concrete.
-That obviously depends on how many coatings you use.
+That depends on how many coatings you use.

-This manufacturer cannot guarantee color due to various factors, so you could end up with a completely unique concrete stain color.
-It’s best to sample to avoid being disappointed, but getting a unique look is definitely a plus if you like it.
+The manufacturer cannot guarantee color due to various factors, and you could end up with a completely unique concrete stain color.
+It’s best to sample to avoid disappointment, but getting a unique look is a plus if you like it.
+We found this stain was a bit thin, so you might have to do a few coats.
+That just depends on your surface.

 - Unique color